learn-co-curriculum/dsc-regression-model-evaluation/README.md

 Here is how it works.

-R-Squared uses a so-called "baseline" model which is the **worst** model.
+R-Squared uses a so-called "baseline" model which is a very simple, naive model.
 This baseline model does not make use of any independent variables to predict the value of dependent variable Y. Instead, it uses the **mean** of the observed responses of the dependent variable $y$ and always predicts this mean as the value of $y$ for any value of $x$.
 In the image below, this model is given by the straight green line.

 <img src="images/linreg_rsq.png" width="600">